grantrisk/grantrisk/README.md

   - This is an [active](https://coastal-glo-mobile.vercel.app/) **Next.js** website that is built for a business called Coastal Glo Mobile.
 It displays information about the spray tanning business like their tools used, services, FAQ, picture gallery, and a tab describing the business and its history.
 It uses an external service to request/book an appointment through GlossGenius.
 This website is responsive to device screens.
 - **Risk Optometric Associates 🩺**
   - This is an [active](https://www.nceyedocs.com/) **Next.js** website that was built for a family business called Risk Optometric Associates.
 It displays general information about locations, doctors, and office hours.
 It includes a page dedicated to providing access to leave a Google review.
 This website is responsive to device screens and default system colors for dark mode and light mode.
 This was my first project built with Next.js
-- **Peak 🏃‍♂️** [In Development]
-  - Peak is a comprehensive fitness tracking app tailored for fitness professionals.
-It is build with **Flutter**.
-It offers robust tools for tracking workouts, meals, and various health metrics.
-With its intuitive dashboards, Peak empowers users to analyze and visualize their fitness journey effectively.
 - **Chess App ♟️**
   - This project is a fun recreation of the classic chess game.
 It's built using **Java** and provides a graphical user interface for playing chess.
 This project was dedicated to learning more about Java and building a GUI using Java.
 - **Buffed 🥘**